 After a brief hiatus, testing resumed in 1966 with the aerial application of Agent Orange taking place in Loquillo and Las Marias, PR.
 Subsequently in 1967 the Dow Chemical Company, a manufacturer of Agent Orange, was awarded a Department of Defense research contract.
-The objective of this research was to prepare mixtures of various herbicides in the form of pellets, and to test them on variations types of vegetation.
+The objective of this research was to prepare mixtures of various herbicides in the form of pellets, and to test them on various types of vegetation.

 Agent Orange and other Herbicides Stored at Davis-Monthan Air Force Base

-While Agent Orange was burned at sea after the war, another “rainbow herbicide” of the Vietnam War era called Agent Blue, could not be burned disposed of via incineration due to its high concentration of arsenic.
-Agent Blue was stored at Johnston Atoll along with Agent Orange, but was then stored at Davis-Monthan Air Force Base near Tucson, Arizona.
+While Agent Orange was burned at sea after the war, another “rainbow herbicide” of the Vietnam War era, called Agent Blue, could not be disposed of via incineration due to its high concentration of arsenic.
+Agent Blue was first stored at Johnston Atoll along with Agent Orange, but was then stored at Davis-Monthan Air Force Base near Tucson, Arizona.
 Since Agent Blue could not be burned, the herbicide was sprayed on the Air Force base as a way to dispose of the remaining stores.